jacobneal65/questrpg/README.md

 # questrpg
 Little text rpg using python and a SQLite database.

 See Projects tab for development and features.
+Right now the project is a proof of concept.
+There is no story or content.
+It is just features and functionality.

 **Running The game:**